Naveen161295/Loop_Round-1/README.md

         └── features
             └── DataVerification.feature

-'src/test/java': Contains source code files and test files including Step Defintion and Test Runner files
+'src/test/java': Contains source code files and test files including Step Definition and Test Runner files
           1.)
 Step Definition File:
                 => Step definitions are written in Java and map the steps defined in feature files to executable code.
                 => In this step Definition file, the test cases are converted into methods and the methods are placed in this file.
-The methods are organized as per the page wise setup for our convinence.
+The methods are organized as per the page-wise setup for our convenience.
                 => Hooks Class have Before and after annotations which have launching the browser and URL and quit the browser after the execution is done.
-                => Other classes like loginstepdef, withinpagestepdef etc., have an methods that are relatable to the classes for execution.
+                => Other classes like loginstepdef, withinpagestepdef, etc., have methods that are relatable to the classes for execution.
           2.)
 Test Runner File:
                 => Test Runner File is used for execution.
 For executing this testNG framework cucumber options tag is used.
-In cucumber options, we have feature, monochrome, dryRun, glue keywords are used.
+In cucumber options, we have feature, monochrome, dryRun, and glue keywords used.
                 => AbstractTestNGCucumberTests is a predefined class used to execute the TestNG framework.
           3.)
 Text Context file:
-                => This package is used to maintain our locators for each page using page Object Model (POM).
-Once the execution starts from test Runner Class, moved into stepdefinition class.
+                => This package is used to maintain our locators for each page using the page Object Model (POM).
+Once the execution starts from the test Runner Class, moves into step definition class.
-                => In this step definition class, a method created in the text context file is called using object which was created in the step definition class.
+                => In this step definition class, a method created in the text context file is called using the object that was created in the step definition class.
                 => Page Object Model (POM) is implemented to represent web pages as Java classes.
 Each page class contains locators and methods to interact with elements on that page.
-                => Page Object Model is used to maintain the locators for that particular page by using the private webelement which prevents the overriding of same locators in the another page.
+                => Page Object Model is used to maintain the locators for that particular page by using the private web element which prevents the overriding of the same locators on another page.
-                => By using POM with Page factory concepts, we can initialize all the elements present in that page anywhere by using driver. "this" keyword is used as chain link constructor.
+                => By using POM with Page factory concepts, we can initialize all the elements present on that page anywhere by using a driver. "this" keyword is used as a chain link constructor.
           4.)
 Utility File:
                 => Utility class have reusable predefined methods.
-A predefined methods have been reused again and again.
+Predefined methods have been reused again and again.
 This will reduce the line of code and we can use this reusable code whenever we want.
-                => TestContextSetup class have variable initialization.
-A variable is declared as public static, because the variable can be called by any method and it can be used anywhere.
-Example: the value of variable col1 is taken from textContext file is stored in this textcontextsetup and this value compared/used in step definition file say assert condition.
+                => TestContextSetup class has variable initialization.
+A variable is declared as public static because the variable can be called by any method and it can be used anywhere.
+Example: the value of variable col1 is taken from textContext file is stored in this textcontextsetup and this value is compared/used in the step definition file say assert condition.
   'src/test/resources': Contains feature files written in Gherkin syntax.
           1.)DataVerification.feature:
                 => The feature file have 2 scenarios such as data verification and data validation.